In this article

-Congrats! 🎉 You’re now an advocate and can start earning referral rewards (if not, check out how to set up a referral program).
-There are some key things to remember when sharing your referral link so you don't come across as a spammer.
-In this article, we'll discuss how to share your referral links with your friends.
+Congrats! 🎉 Now that you've signed up for a (brand's) referral program, you’re now an advocate and can start earning referral rewards (if not, check out how to set up a referral program).
+There are some key things to remember when sharing your referral link so you don't come across as spam.
+In this article, we'll discuss how to share your referral links with your friends and family.
 We’ve also included some additional places to promote your referral program.

 The first step that you’ll take in earning referral rewards is to copy the link that is unique to you.
 This is the link that you will share in emails and on social media.
 When your friends click on the link, you are credited with the sale if they make a purchase.
 A cookie is placed on their computer and if they make a purchase within the next month, you’ll receive credit for the referral.

-Once you’ve copied your social media link, look for the sharing buttons on the page.
+Once you’ve copied your social media link, look for the sharing buttons on the page or email that was sent to you.
 These buttons are there to make sharing faster and easier.
-In the Oola Tea example, the sharing buttons are on the bottom of the page.
-They give you the option of instantly sharing to Facebook, Whatsapp, and Telegram.
-The Facebook function allows you to share as a post and send it in a private message to a friend.
+In the Bloom Jersey example, the sharing buttons are on the bottom of their referral email.
+They give you the option of instantly sharing to Facebook, Facebook Messenger, Whatsapp, Telegram, and Twitter.
+This function allows you to share referral links as a post or even send it in a private message to a friend.

 Start sharing your link with these buttons immediately.
 It is fast and easy and you won’t accidentally lose the link between now and the time you think of the perfect referral.